Here is the ultimate one-page list of careers in medicine and health care.

 Job examples: child and adolescent psychiatrist, consultant psychiatrist, consultant psychiatrist - adult mental health, general adult locum psychiatrist, locum adult psychiatrist, locum psychiatrist, old age psychiatrist, staff specialist - general adult psychiatry, staff specialist psychiatrist.

 If you’re a caring and empathetic person with insight into human behaviour, becoming a psychologist might be a viable career option.
 Psychologists in Australia are licensed and regulated.
 There are several pathways to this career.
 The one that generally opens up the most options for growth and success is to earn a master’s or doctorate degree in psychology.
 You must also pass the designated national board exam.
-Psychologists are highly trained professionals who earn an attractive median salary.
+Psychologists are highly trained professionals who, depending on the field, earn attractive average salaries.

 Job examples: child psychologist, child and family psychologist, child psychologist - counselling and assessment, clinical psychologist, college psychologist, counsellor (psychologist), mental health clinician, neuropsychologist, organisational psychologist, provisional psychologist, psychologist, psychologist - mental health, registered psychologist, school psychologist.